virtualjj/automated-openvpnas/README.md

 ---

 #### QUICK TIP
 If you have AWS CLI installed and access keys configured you can query all regions for the correct AMI.
-Here is a long but one-liner example of how to query from the OS X terminal:
+Here is a long but one line example of how to query from the OS X terminal assuming you have an IAM user and access keys configured:

 ```bash
 for REGION in `aws ec2 describe-regions --output text | cut -f3`; do echo "Listing instances in region: $REGION..." && aws ec2 describe-images --owners aws-marketplace --filters "Name=product-code,Values=f2ew2wrz425a1jagnifd02u5t" --query 'Images[?CreationDate>=`2016-10`].{ID:ImageId,DATE:CreationDate}' --region $REGION --output text; done